QuTech-Delft/QMI/documentation/sphinx/source/design.rst

 has a standard loop that updates both "settings" (from its parent class) and "status" and, if implemented in some *Task*, publishes these signals.
 It also publishes data from custom signals, if implemented.

 Signals, whether publishers or subscribers, can be added to any RPC object, but their use will need more manual work.
-For example, when a
-QMI task or tasks are made to be part of a *service*, the service can then be made to control the signalling (also between tasks) and data publication.
+For example, when a QMI task or tasks are made to be part of a background process, the process can then be made to control the signalling (also between tasks) and data publication.

-..
-This is the first and only time so far that the concept of a "service" has been used.
-..
-As it is not explained, I find it difficult to understand this sentence.

 Signalling more in detail
 =========================

 .. image:: images/class_diagram_signalling.png

-..
-For completeness: this can be standard UML as well.

 The figure above outlines the class inheritance, ownership, parameter type and usage relations of the QMI messaging and signalling.